-The following table reconciles total segment income to unaudited consolidated income from continuing operations before income taxes:
+The following table reconciles total segment income (loss) to unaudited consolidated loss from continuing operations before income taxes:

-Three Mon Decemb ded Nine Mon Deceml

-2016 2015 2016 2015
+Three Months Ended June 30,

+2018 2017

-(In thou sands)
+(In thou ısands)

-Segment income:
+Segment income (loss):

-Total income from reportable segments \$ 1,968 \$ 1,337 \$ 8,128 \$ 5,223
+Total income from reportable segments \$ 2,049 \$ 3,047

 Unallocated amounts:

-Corporate and other expenses (3,362) (2,379) (9,629) (7,095)
+Corporate and other expenses (3,576) (3,566)

-Amortization of intangible assets (80) (92) (248) (276)
+Amortization of intangible assets (65) (33)

-Other (expense) income, net (1) (3) (7) 1
+Other income (expense), net 15 (7)

-Interest income, net 4 3 9 10
+Interest income, net 39 2

-Loss from continuing operations before income taxes \$ (1,471) \$ (1,134) \$ (1,747) \$ (2,137)
+Loss from continuing operations before income

-15
+taxes \$ (1,538) \$ (557)

 ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-This report, including the following discussion and analysis, contains forward-looking statements (within the meaning of the Private Securities Litigation Reform Act of 1995) that are based on our current expectations, estimates and projections about our business and our industry, and reflect management's beliefs and certain assumptions made by us based upon information available to us as of the date of this report.
-When used in this report and the information incorporated herein by reference, the words "expect(s)," "feel(s)," "believe(s)," "should," "will," "may," "anticipate(s)," "estimate(s)," "could," "should," and similar expressions or variations of these words are intended to identify forward-looking statements.
-These forward-looking statements include, but are not limited to, statements regarding our anticipated growth, sales, revenue, expenses, profitability, capital needs, backlog and manufacturing capabilities, competition, the impact of any current or future litigation, the impact of recent accounting pronouncements, the applications for and acceptance of our products and services, the status of our facilities and product development and the market acceptance of our products, services and technologies, and valuation allowance against our deferred tax assets.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS management's beliefs and certain assumptions made by us based upon information available to us as of the date of this report.
+When used in this report and the information incorporated herein by reference, the words "expect(s)," "feel(s)," "feel(s)," "intend(s)," "plans," "should," "will," "may," "anticipate(s)," "could," "should," and similar expressions or variations of these words are intended to identify forward-looking statements.
+These forward-looking statements include, but are not limited to, statements regarding our anticipated growth, sales, revenue, expenses, profitability, capital needs, backlog, manufacturing capabilities, the market acceptance of our products and services, competition, the impact of any current or future litigation, the impact of recent accounting pronouncements, the applications for and acceptance of our products and services, and the status of our facilities and product development.
 These statements are not guarantees of future performance and are subject to certain risks and uncertainties that could cause our actual results to differ materially from those projected.
 You should not place undue reliance on these forward-looking statements that speak only as of the date hereof.
-We encourage you to carefully review and consider the various disclosures made by us which describe certain factors which could affect our business, including in "Risk Factors" set forth in Part II, Item 1A of this report, before deciding to invest in our company or to maintain or increase your investment.
-We undertake no obligation to revise or update publicly any forward-looking statement for any reason, including to reflect events or circumstances a
+We encourage you to carefully review and consider the various disclosures made by us which describe certain factors which could affect our business, including in "Risk Factors" set forth in Part II.
+Item 1A of this report, before deciding to invest in our company or to maintain or increase your investment.
+We undertake no obligation to revise or update publicly any forward-looking statement for any reason, including to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events